 Black Friday is just a few weeks away!
 But, if you haven’t started planning your Black Friday marketing strategy yet, don’t worry.
-There’s still time!
-Here are the top tips from leading influencers in the digital marketing industry:
+We’re here to help with 11 Black Friday marketing ideas complete with tips from leading influencers in the digital marketing industry.

-Black Friday marketing requires more than just a few last-minute emails if you want to see the true benefits of the holiday.
-To cut through the noise and stand out from the competition, you’ll need to think about your:
+Black Friday marketing requires some serious planning if you want to see the true benefits of the holiday.

-Whether this is news to you or you’re already on top of it — we wanted to help you out.
-Here are 7 Black Friday Marketing tips, complete with quotes from marketing industry experts including Chad White from Litmus, Jordie Van Rijn from Email Monday, and more!
+Whether this is news to you or you’re already on top of it – we wanted to help you out.
+Our Black Friday Marketing ideas are divided into two categories:

 Many business owners mistakenly believe that digital marketing and the in-store shopper experience are completely separate from each other.